member-counter/bot/README.md

 ```

 ## Information
-- All requests uses, in any direction uses JSON, so set `Content-Type `header to `application/json` when you send requests with a body.
+- All requests, in any direction uses JSON, so set `Content-Type` header to `application/json` when you send requests with a body.

 ## Authentication
 - Some requests requires authentication, you must include the `Authorization` header with a valid bearer token obtaiend from the [Discord OAuth2](https://discordapp.com/developers/docs/topics/oauth2), with the `guilds` and `identify` scopes, you can get the token easily with the [implicit grant](https://discordapp.com/developers/docs/topics/oauth2#implicit-grant).